 If this is your first foray into exercise or if it’s been awhile since you had a regular routine, remember that everyone has to start somewhere.
 Here are a few ways to gradually add more movement into your daily life.

 - Walk more.
 If you’re able to, schedule a few brisk walks into your day.
 Walk 15 minutes before breakfast, 15 minutes at lunch, and 15 after work.
 Block off time on your calendar so you don’t forget.
 Recruit a walking buddy at the office.

 - Go jogging.
-If your joints are up for it, a couch to 5K plan takes you on three runs for nine weeks.
+If your joints are up for it, a couch to 5K gets you running 3 miles in about nine weeks.

 - Hop on your bike.
 If you have a bike, go explore local parks or even bike to work if you’re feeling ambitious.
-If you don’t own a bike, see if your city has a bike share, which allows you to rent a bike on the cheap.
+If you don’t own a bike, see if your city has a bike share, which allows you to rent a bike for cheap.

 - Stretch out.
 Yoga has countless benefits, from increased flexibility to better balance and improved mood.
 Beginners benefit from in-person instruction, but there’s no need to enroll in costly classes if you can’t afford it.
 There are plenty of free online yoga classes, including those for menopausal women.

 - Try tai chi.
 Tai chi is a low-impact, mind-body practice that combines meditation with slow, deliberate movements that help build balance, decrease blood pressure, and boost strength.
 It’s ideal for those who aren’t in the best shape and want to explore a new form of exercise.

 Knowing that you need to exercise is one thing, getting motivated to move is another.
 So we have one word for you: community.